Influence the Choice

 Goals of Positive Community Norms:

-• Correct student misperceptions regarding their peers’ alcohol and other drug use.
+• Correct student misperceptions regarding their peers’ use of substances.

-• Increase the number of youth who believe that alcohol and other drugs are harmful to their health.
+• Increase the number of youth who believe that substances are harmful to their health.

 • Reduce youth substance use.

-• Correct community and adult misperceptions about teen alcohol and other drug use.
+• Correct community and adult misperceptions about drinking and other substance use.

 Picture